annasarabasheva/My-Personal-Portfolio/README.md

 - Introduction and brief about Anna Sarabasheva
 - Smooth scrolling and visually appealing animations

-### 1. **Home Section**
-- Introduction and brief about Anna Sarabasheva
-- Smooth scrolling and visually appealing animations

 ### 2. **About Me Section**
 - Introduction to Anna Sarabasheva, including:
   - Brief background and personal summary